Blosc/caterva-scipy21/caterva_workshop.md

 +++ {"slideshow": {"slide_type": "subslide"}}

-We create an array with one metalayer storing some info.
+First, we define the shape and the chunks and blocks for the arrays.
+Then, we create an array with one metalayer storing a date.

 ```{code-cell} ipython3
 ---